 Domesticate Child Support Order in Arizona

-Kenneth responded in a timely manner and requested the court reschedule the hearing to a later date, which the court granted.
-Kenneth, however, failed to appear at the hearing and the court proceeded with the enforcement case and granted judgments to Sandra and against Ken for the amount of back child support owed, as well as a separate judgment for interest owed upon that back child support amount.
+Kenneth responded promptly and requested the court reschedule the hearing to a later date, which the court granted.
+Kenneth, however, failed to appear at the hearing and the court proceeded with the enforcement case and issued judgments to Sandra and against Ken for the amount of back child support owed, as well as a separate judgment for interest owed on that back child support amount.

-Kenneth appealed the courts enforcement of child support to the Arizona Court of Appeals.
-Kenneth’s primary argument is that Sandra’s failure to properly domesticate the North Carolina child support order, pursuant to the registration requirements set forth in the Arizona Uniform Interstate Family Support Act and that, pursuant to the Arizona Court of Appeals prior decision in the Grover case, the trial court lacked jurisdiction to enforce the North Carolina child support order and asserted the Arizona trial court’s judgments were, therefore, void.
+Kenneth appealed the court’s enforcement of child support to the Arizona Court of Appeals.
+Kenneth’s primary argument is that Sandra’s failure to adequately domesticate the North Carolina child support order, according to the registration requirements outlined in the Arizona Uniform Interstate Family Support Act.
+P and that, pursuant to the Arizona Court of Appeals prior decision in the Grover case, the trial court lacked jurisdiction to enforce the North Carolina child support order and asserted the Arizona trial court’s judgments were, therefore, void.